-Vehicular access will be provided at the same location as the existing site driveway.
-Fifteen-foot-wide emergency access roadways are provided from Narragansett Avenue into the site from the east and from Croton Dam Road to the west (see fullsized Site Plan drawings).
+Vehicular access will be provided at the same location as the existing Sitesite driveway via a 26-foot-wide private roadway.
+Another Site roadway branches off to the north near the clubhouse, and bends around to the east and south to a cul-de-sac.
+The entry road proceeds to another cul-de-sac on the northeasterly portion of the Site.
+Fifteen-foot-wide emergency access roadways are provided from Narragansett Avenue into the site from the east and from Croton Dam Road to the west (see full-sized Site Plan drawings).